 - To move the playhead in the direction you want, press the Left Arrow or Right Arrow key.

 - Shift while pressing the arrow keys to move in increments of five frames.

 To move to playhead using timecode, click the timecode value in the Playhead Position.
 Type a new time, and press Enter (Windows) or Return (macOS).
 Do not use the number pad on macOS.
 You can use any of the following shortcuts when entering timecode:

 For example, 1213 becomes 00;00;12;13 for NTSC projects, and 00:00:12:13 for PAL projects.

-Enter values that exceed the normal values
+- Enter values that exceed the normal values.

-For example, with 30 fps timecode, if the playhead is at 00;00;12;23, and you want to move 10 frames ahead, you can change the frame number to 00;00;12;33.
+For example, with 30-fps timecode, where the playhead is at 00;00;12;23.
+If you want to move 10 frames ahead, you can change the frame number to 00;00;12;33.
 The playhead moves to 00;00;13;03.

-Include a plus sign (+) or minus sign (–)
+- Include a plus sign (+) or minus sign (–).